naptics/vue-collection/README.md

 ## Register i18n Provider

 These are two sample files, how the i18n provider can be registered by using `vue-i18n`.
+The translation files of Vue-Collection have to be added to the i18n provider in order for the Vue-Collection components to work properly.

 ```ts
 // src/i18n/index.ts